adobe/aem-site-template-builder/README.md

     navigation.png
     teaser.png
-site/                   Content module that contains the templates and policies. theme/                  Theme sources (CSS, JS).
+site/                   Content module that contains the templates and policies. theme/                  Optional, theme sources (CSS, JS).
 It's a npm package with dev-dependency to aem-site-theme-builder. package.json            Includes meta informations.
     - version           The version of the Site Template.
     - name              Unique name to help AEM to only contain a Site Template once.